benbrastmckie/VSCodium/README.md

 ## [Zotero](#Table-of-Contents)

-Zotero is an open-source reference management software which does all the work for you of saving bibliography data, pdfs, notes, or other files.
+[Zotero](https://www.zotero.org/) is an open-source reference management software which does all the work for you of saving bibliography data, pdfs, notes, or other files.
 Rather than ending up with an dizzying array of folders on your hard drive (or desktop!) crammed with documents, Zotero lets you easily create and destroy project folders without creating multiple versions of each paper (unless you want that).
 Additionally, Zotero will download and organize the associated PDF with the reference, all with the click of a single button in your web browser.
 That way, building your reference database is the passive result of sorting through papers that interest you online.
 Most importantly, this software allows you to generate bibliographies from any selected project folders or files, and is compatible with most word processors.

-Download and install Zotero together with a plugin for your preferred browser.
+Download and install Zotero together with a plugin/extension for your preferred browser.

 Now run a simple test, finding a paper you would like to download.
 If you use a VPN provided by your research institution, make sure that it is turned on, and if you use an AdBlocker, make sure that it is not blocking pop-ups for the journal’s website.